Muukid/muTrueType/README.md

 mutt is licensed under public domain or MIT, whichever you prefer.
 More information is provided in the accompanying file `license.md` and at the bottom of `muTrueType.h`.

-# Library safety

-This library, as of right now, performs very few checks against threats such as attack vectors; use at your own risk.

 # TrueType documentation

 mutt has the ability to work fairly low-level in the details of TrueType, meaning that more deep usage of mutt's API (beyond just fetching glyph IDs and rendering them to a bitmap) necessitates an understanding of the TrueType documentation.
 Terms from the TrueType documentation will be used with the assumption that the user has read it and understands these terms.